-The customer is the main character
+The customer is the main character.

 It’s easy to assume the brand is the main character or hero of this fable.
 But, not so.
 The consumer is the person making the journey.

 For example, think about Mr. Clean, the iconic, muscle-bound, bald, Vin Diesel-esque character that has been a popular stable of Procter & Gamble ads since 1958.
-On the surface (a clean one, I assume) you may place Mr. Clean as the hero in this brand story, and it seems that Proctor & Gamble did as well.
+On the surface (a clean one, I assume), you may place Mr. Clean as the hero in this brand story, and it seems that Proctor & Gamble did as well.

 Meet Mr. Clean 1958

 As the ad campaign evolved, the notion that the consumer should be placed in the seat as the main character prevailed.
 Making the woman of the house the hero.
-The hero is able to make surfaces shine, with the help of her guide and secret weapon, Mr Clean.
+The hero is able to make surfaces shine with the help of her guide and secret weapon, Mr Clean.

 The villain, or in marketing terms, the pain point that needs to be solved, is the undesirable grime on surfaces.

 So, the brand in this metaphor acts as the steering mechanism for the hero to find a way to vanquish the villain.
-Or, a homeowner using Mr. Clean products to clean up whatever mess might be plaguing their home.
+Or a homeowner using Mr. Clean products to clean up whatever mess might be plaguing their home.

 Understanding the power of storytelling can help your marketing to have more impact.
-Like any story, it is only as compelling as it is told well, and story structure can help build the connection to the consumer.
+Like any story, it is only as compelling as it is told well, and story structure can help build a connection to the consumer.
 That strength is built and maintained in how your brand - and the people behind it - act as the best guide to get the consumer from problem to solution.